1740 one of my ancestors, Samuel Fisher, set sail for America on what came

 those who had died.
 When there were no more bodies, the passengers decided

-that someone would have to be sacrificed so that the others could live.
+that one person on the ship would have to be sacrificed so that the others could live.
 The lot

 fell on my 19-year old ancestor, Samuel Fisher.

 Samuel was given a few days to prepare, but

 thankfully another vessel came in sight, and his life was spared.

 Obviously this experience had a profound effect on

 him.
 For the rest of his life he could not stand to see wasted either a morsel

 of food, or the slightest bit of water tossed on the ground.